secsh, ssh

 Specifies the number of tries (one per second) to make before falling back to rsh or exiting.
 The argument must be an integer.
 This may be useful in scripts if the connection sometimes fails.
 The default is 1.

 Specifies the timeout (in seconds) used when connecting to the SSH server, instead of using the default system TCP timeout.
-This value is used only when the target is down or really unreachable, not when it refuses the connection.
+This timeout is applied both to establishing the connection and to performing the initial SSH protocol handshake and key exchange.

 Enables the sharing of multiple sessions over a single network connection.
 When set to yes, secsh will listen for connections on a control socket specified using the ControlPath argument.
 Additional sessions can connect to this socket using the same ControlPath with ControlMaster set to no (the default).
 These sessions will try to reuse the master instance's network connection rather than initiating new ones, but will fall back to connecting normally if the control socket does not exist, or is not listening.